PSY 235 — Introduction to Library Research Methods

 Here's a great video on help you use the PsycINFO Thesaurus:

-TIP: sometimes you can quickly locate a specific article by typing the article title (or the beginning of the article title) into Google Scholar or Quick Search on the Library home page.
+Sometimes you can quickly locate a specific article by typing the article title (or the beginning of the article title) into Google Scholar or the search box at the top of the Library home page.
 Often you will be able to link directly to the article full text.

 Almost everyone writing a paper and trying to cite references has had to wonder "Where on earth did I find this??" about one or more resources.